 Crosstalk is an amazing thing to do if you’re aiming at reaching full fluency in a foreign language.
-It works from an absolute beginner level, as I’ve tried it myself with many languages I knew zero of.
-I’ve also used it to teach some Japanese to many people with no knowledge of the language at all.
+It works from an absolute beginner level, as I’ve tried it myself with many languages I knew zero about.
+I’ve also used it to teach some Japanese to many people who had no knowledge of the language at all.
 Because of my experience with input-only methods and all the variety of topics you can discuss, I suspect that by doing only crosstalk you can go from zero all the way to spoken fluency.
 Also, because you spend the whole time engaged in conversation, my guess right now is that it should probably be the fastest (most efficient) way to get a good basis in the language.
-After that you would only need to get some more exposure to the language in a variety of situations, like going shopping, so you can learn the specific social norms and the expressions used in those cases.
+After that you would only need to get some more exposure to the language in a variety of situations (like going shopping, TV shows, novels, etc.) so you can learn the specific social norms and the expressions used in those situations.

 On the outside, Crosstalk looks a lot like language exchange.
 And it is language exchange.
 I would argue it’s the most authentic form of language exchange that exists.
 The experience of it, though, is very different to traditional language exchange.